A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Introduction

 Functional sub-circuits, \textit{e.g.}, functional networks (FNs) \cite{yeo2011organization}, and their modularity characteristics \cite{meunier2010modular,stam2010emergence,bertolero2015modular,duong2019morphospace} are crucial to understanding such fundamental neural principles, including brain complexity \cite{bassett2011understanding}, differential configurational properties \cite{duong2019morphospace}, modular structures \cite{sporns2016modular,meunier2010modular}, and information processing \cite{amico2019centralized,amico2019towards}.
 Studies on the modular organizations of the human brain have also informed applied research on aging \cite{meunier2009age,betzel2014changes} and disorders including schizophrenia \cite{alexander2012discovery}.
 Moreover, research consistently shows that executive subsystems in the brain are reproducible across many individuals at rest, \textit{e.g.}, \cite{power2011functional,yeo2011organization}, indicating a widespread application of these FNs in various studies—from control groups \cite{lee2012clustering} to pathological investigations \cite{chan2017resting} and predicting individual differences \cite{reineberg2015resting}.
 Even so, there have been few (if any) systematic studies addressing the validity of a common and rarely challenged practice in brain connectomics, which is applying one specific set of \textit{a priori} FNs to multiple FCs.
-In other words, FC processing usually involves mapping an \textit{a priori} fixed set of FNs onto the constructed FCs, across different subjects and fMRI task conditions, without examining whether those mappings are relevant in the information-theoretic sense to the FCs.
+In other words, FC processing usually involves mapping an \textit{a priori} fixed set of FNs onto the constructed FCs, across different subjects and fMRI task conditions, without examining whether those mappings are relevant information-theoretically fit to the constructed FCs, given the existence of human brain fingerprint \cite{abbas2020geff,abbas2023tangent,duong2019morphospace,chiem2022improving,finn2015functional,amico2018quest,abbas2020geff,garai2023mining,garai2024quantifying,amico2021toward,amico2019towards}.

 Among the many decisions influencing whole-brain functional connectivity estimates like FCs and circuit-level representations like FNs, the choice of brain parcellations, \textit{i.e.}, how nodes in functional brain networks are defined, is undoubtedly one of the most critical steps. \cite{schaefer2018local,glasser2016multi,salehi2018there}.
 In fact, this choice determines the network topology used in downstream analyses.
 Recent studies have shown that different levels of parcellation granularity can affect the identification of subject-level FC fingerprints \cite{finn2015functional,abbas2020regularization}.
 In an effort to register the raw neuroimaging data into a sequence of increasing granularity, Schaefer and colleagues have recently published a scheme of atlases that increase in network sizes.
 These parcellations refine the robust set of resting state networks initially identified by Yeo et al. \cite{yeo2011organization}, offering various granularity levels for in-depth analysis.
 Thanks to these advancements, the brain connectivity research community can now explore characteristics of sequential functional brain networks, especially those coupled with the corresponding \textit{a priori} set of FNs.